s-nandi/wasm-explore/wasm-components/README.md

 wasmtime bin/bycargocommand.wasm
 ```

-Note: The reactor-component cannot be run via `wasmtime bin/reactor-component.wasm` since it expects a `run` to be exported, similarly, `wasmtime bin/bycargoreactor.wasm` does not work either
+Note: The reactor components/modules cannot be run via `wasmtime bin/reactor-component.wasm` or `wasmtime bin/reactor.wasm` since `wasmtime run` (which `wasmtime` is an alias for) expects a `run` to be exported, similarly, `wasmtime bin/bycargoreactor.wasm` does not work either

 ## Serving wasi:http/server components